Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Format converter.md

 publish: true
 ---
 #TODO
 Format converter is a [[Standarderweiterungen|core plugin]] that lets you convert Markdown from other applications to Obsidian format.
-It also allows you to convert certain [[Properties]] to new required formats.
+It also allows you to convert certain [[Eigenschaften]] to new required formats.

 > [!warning]
 > Format converter converts your entire vault based on your settings. [[Back up your Obsidian files]] before you perform the conversion.